 If you are overweight, a consultation with our internist NYC can determine the reason, and we can work with you to devise a suitable treatment plan.
 Typically, a consultation begins with reviewing your medical history in detail and a physical exam.

 The doctor will want to discuss your efforts to lose weight previously, your eating patterns, and your exercise habits.
 Our local general practitioner or internal medicine doctor may also want to know about your stress levels.
 We will review your family’s history to see If you have a predisposition to weight gain.
-During your general exam, we will check your heart rate and blood pressure and listen to your heart and lungs.
-Calculating your BMI will determine your level of obesity, and this is a test that should be conducted at least once a year.
+We will check your heart rate and blood pressure during your general exam and listen to your heart and lungs.
+Calculating your BMI will determine your level of obesity, and this is a test that you should undergo at least once a year.

 Your BMI also helps us determine your overall health risk and decide which treatment is most appropriate.
 Another test we may use is measuring your waist.
 The fat stored around your waist is sometimes called visceral fat and can increase your risk of serious diseases, including heart disease and diabetes.
 There are specific tests that can measure your body fat percentage more accurately and which might be appropriate.

-In addition to your physical exam, local general practitioners or internal medicine doctors in NYC may recommend blood tests that could include a cholesterol test, a fasting glucose test, and liver function tests.
+In addition to your physical exam, local general practitioners or internal medicine doctors in NYC may recommend blood tests, including a cholesterol test, a fasting glucose test, and liver function tests.

 It’s also possible our New York internists may recommend specific heart tests such as an electrocardiogram.